0xNeshi/hardhat-switch-network/README.md

 ## Note

 **This project is no longer maintained, but I will still review contributors' PRs.
-This plugin works with Hardhat 2, and _might_ work with Hardhat 3.
-If you find out it doesn't actually work with Hardhat 3, feel free to open a PR fix, and I will review it, merge it and publish a new package version.**
+This plugin works with Hardhat v2, and was not built to work with Hardhat v3.
+Feel free to create a PR adding Hardhat v3 support.**

 ## Installation